Verify Nanny Certifications

 Maia Wachter, PNCP

 The certification programs launched during the Fall/Winter of 2021.
 As nannies experience the power of these new industry credentials, they are sharing it with agency owners, parents and peers.
 It takes time and effort to get certified.
 Given the requirements, we anticipate a significant increase in graduates by 2023.
 The timing makes sense.
-Nannies are required to complete training which can take up to a year.
-Then, nannies must complete all the certification requirements.
+Nannies are required to complete training which can take up to a year and/or have up to 3 years of documented work experience.
+Nannies must complete all the certification requirements.

 Not all certification recipients names are published.
 If a nanny communicates they are certified but they are not listed on this website, request they provide a copy of their certification.
 Unfortunately, people are claiming they are certified when it is not true.
 These false claims violate the US Nanny Association Code of Conduct.
 The Code of Conduct allows the US Nanny Association to remove nannies who misrepresent themselves from the US Nanny Association and certification programs.